Content Map Terms

 Agitation and Dementia

 Many people with Alzheimer's disease or another dementia can become agitated or upset easily.
-It may be helpful to:
+Here are some things you can try:

 • Keep distractions to a minimum.